choudharyutsav2/vougeVaultFinal/README.md

    ```bash
    git push origin feature-name
    ```
-4. Open a pull request.
+4. Open a pull request and describe your changes.

 ---

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 ## Contact

-For any queries or contributions, reach out to the project maintainers via email or open an issue in the repository.
+For any queries or contributions, please reach out:

-dashgautam331\@gmail.com
+- **Email**: choudharyutsav2@gmail.com
+- **GitHub Issues**: Open an issue in the repository.